Baylor–TCU football rivalry: Close games and shutouts

-Football games between Baylor and TCU have been decided by 7 points or less 44 times, including 7 ties.
+Football games between Baylor and TCU have been decided by 7 points or less 45 times, including 7 ties.

 Several of the Bears and Horned Frogs' meetings since the rivalry's annual renewal in 2010 have featured memorable, close contests.
 In 2011, Baylor notched a season-opening 50–48 win, with Robert Griffin III, leading a fourth-quarter Baylor drive to set up Aaron Jones' game-winning field goal over the Horned Frogs.
 In 2014, Baylor came back from a 21-point, fourth quarter deficit by scoring 24 unanswered points to win the game 61–58 with a last second Chris Callahan FG.
 The outcome of the 2014 matchup and TCU's fourth-quarter collapse was critical in knocking TCU out of the inaugural College Football Playoff; both Baylor and TCU would go on to compile 11–1 (8–1 Big 12) regular season records and ultimately neither team got a Playoff spot as the committee chose 12-1 (and eventual national champion) Ohio State instead.
 Many have speculated that neither team was chosen because they were co-champions and the Big 12 did not have an actual conference championship at the time (the Big 12 title was awarded to the team with the best conference record).
 In 2015, the rivalry game was played on Thanksgiving Friday night in Fort Worth, with temperatures in the 30s and pouring rain.
 After a lightning-delayed start, the high-power spread offenses managed only 14 points apiece in regulation, with TCU securing a 28–21 second-overtime victory with a fourth down stop.
 In 2019, Baylor outlasted TCU in triple overtime to remain unbeaten.
 In 2022, undefeated 10–0 TCU won a hard-fought game, 29–28, by lining up to kick a walk-off 40 yard field goal on a running clock.

-There have been 36 shutouts in the series; the most recent of which was a 27–0 TCU win in 2007 in Fort Worth.

-Homecoming

-TCU holds the record as Baylor's most common opponent for its annual Homecoming game.
-The rivalry has been showcased as Baylor's Homecoming game 31 times, but TCU holds a 16–15 lead in these games.
-Baylor won the last of these Homecoming match-ups in 1995, 27–24.

-Thanksgiving

-In the early years of the series, Baylor and TCU played 8 times on Thanksgiving Day with Baylor earning a 6–2 advantage.
-Baylor won in 1901, 1907, 1908, 1909, 1915 and 1919.
-TCU won in 1904 and 1917.
-The rivalry has also been played as a Thanksgiving weekend game 9 other years with Baylor holding a 6–3 lead; Baylor winning in 1901, 1903, 1916, 1976, 1977 and 2013, and TCU winning in 1905, 2015, and 2017.
-The Baylor–TCU game was most recently featured as a Thanksgiving weekend game on November 24, 2017.
+Baylor won in 2024 by a score of 37–34 after kicking a walk-off field goal.